 Unfortunately though, many go about it in the wrong way.

 “Many companies make the mistake of trying to transition to additive manufacturing without first developing a real business case.
 For example, they will frequently want to test the technology on a particular component or make a prototype in some sort of cool material.
-Then, after all of that, they tend to conclude that it just wasn’t worth it,” says Seyed Hosseini, Head of Marketing and Strategy – Manufacturing Processes at RISE.
+Then, after all of that, they tend to conclude that it just wasn’t worth it,” says Seyed Hosseini, founder of the Application Center for Additive Manufacturing at RISE.

 What he would like to emphasize, in other words, is the importance of doing things in the right order.
 The five steps presented below are based on RISE’s unique expertise and experience of the entire chain, from initial concept to verified product.
 RISE has been involved in additive manufacturing projects in all types of industries.
 It has developed 3D printing as an industrial production method for metals, polymers, concrete, fibre composites and sand molds for casting, to name just a few.
 RISE also conducts research that contributes to a more efficient production chain via digitization of production, product and post-processing.